diegoparis10/denoise_NIRCam/README.md

 # Acknowledging denoise_NIRCam:

-If you use the code for publishing purposes, please add the following papers among citations:
+If you use the code for publishing purposes, add the following papers among citations:

 - Paris, D., Merlin, E., Fontana A. et al. 2023: arXiv e-prints, arXiv:2301.02179. [https://arxiv.org/abs/2301.02179]